Flo0807/farens.me/priv/resources/articles/2023/02-18-real-time-user-count-with-phoenix-presence.md

 end
 ```

 We pass the topic and PubSub name to the `subscribe/2` function.
-The `track/3` function takes the process, the topic, a key and metadata.
+The `track/3` function takes the process, the topic, a key, and metadata.
 The key is used to identify the presence and the metadata can be used to track the state of the user.
-In our case we only need to track the presence of the user, so we use an empty map as metadata.
+In our case, we only need to track the presence of the user, so we use an empty map as metadata.

 We now have the user's presence tracked in the topic.
 We can use the `list/1` function to retrieve the presences in a given topic.
 We write a function that lists the presences for the topic of a given article and counts the number of presences under the given key.
-The returned value is the live readers count for the article or more generally the number of online users on the page.
+The returned value is the live readers count for the article, or more generally the number of online users on the page.

 ```elixir
 defp get_live_reading_count(article) do